qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.7.x.md

 Until now, Qdrant has not been able to handle sparse vectors natively.
 Some were trying to convert them to dense vectors, but that was not the best solution or a suggested way.
 We even wrote a piece with [our thoughts on building a hybrid search](/articles/hybrid-search/), and we encouraged you to use a different tool for keyword lookup.

-Things have changed since then, as so many of you wanted a single tool for sparse and dense vectors.
-That’s why we decided to implement native support for sparse vectors!
+Things have changed since then.
+And responding to  [popular](https://github.com/qdrant/qdrant/issues/1678) [demand](https://github.com/qdrant/qdrant/issues/1135] , we've now introduced Sparse Vectors!

 Please wait closely for our next article, describing how to use this feature in practice.
 For now, you can check out the [sparse vectors documentation](/documentation/concepts/search/#sparse-vectors)!

 TODO: Add a link to the sparse vectors documentation.